What should I look for in a review course?

 ABC is a BOARD review course that provides a streamlined, exam-focused review by WOW faculty.

 ABC is with you every step in your quest for board certification.
-If your first step is the WRITTEN board exam, you can do it--we can help.
+If your first step is the WRITTEN or QUALIFYING board exam, you can do it--we can help.
 Every single lecture will point out the written exam focus and conclude with sample written questions.
-An optional evening session discusses exam strategy.
-The spring courses offer an elective extensive four hour evening session on analyzing your written exam performance.
-This is taught by a team of professional education specialists to assure your scores are commensurate with your knowledge.
+An optional evening session discusses exam form and content, but the majority of the evening is on strategy in taking a written test.

-OK, if your next step is the ORAL board exam, you can do it--we can help.
+OK, if your next step is the ORAL or CERTIFYING board exam, you can do it--we can help.
 Every single lecturer will point out the oral exam focus.
-You also receive a handout of expected test questions to follow every lecture.
 You may select an ABC faculty to give you a private mock oral exam.
-If you're taking your ABOG ORAL exam, there are numerous optional evening sessions dedicated to constructing and defending your case list.
+If you're taking your ABOG CERTIFYING exam, there are numerous optional evening sessions dedicated to constructing and defending your case list.
 If you're taking your AOBOG CLINICAL exam the schedule is highlighted with the core topics.
 An AOBOG certified osteopathic physician walks you through each of the core topics and their anticipated test questions.
-Course director, Dr. Krishna Das will join you and your osteopathic colleagues for a special luncheon to make sure you eat, drink, and sleep those core topics.
+Course Director, Dr. Amos Adelowo will join you and your osteopathic colleagues for a special luncheon to make sure you eat, drink, and sleep those core topics.

 You knew it was too good to be true.
 The buck doesn't stop with passing your written and oral boards.
 If your last step is to re-certify, you can do it--we can help.
 The exam focused lectures will make it crystal clear how to efficiently and almost effortlessly prepare for your written Maintenance of Certification exam.
-Course director, Dr. Krishna Das will sit down with you for a quick pep talk and strategy session.
+Course Founder, Krishna Das or Course Director, Amos Adelowo will sit down with you for a quick pep talk and strategy session.

-Regardless of whether you are preparing for your ABOG, AOBOG or Canadian Royal College exam or your Written, Oral, or Clinical Boards, you can do it--we can help.
+Regardless of whether you are preparing for your ABOG, AOBOG or Canadian Royal College exam or your Qualifying/Written, Certifying/Oral, or Clinical Boards, you can do it--we can help.
 ABC is with you every step in obtaining and maintaining your board certification.

 America’s OB/GYN Board Review course is in full compliance of ABOG’s test integrity policy.
 In light of this policy, ABC does not solicit nor knowingly use any written, oral or MOC exam questions copyrighted by ABOG.

-ABC is the only commercial review course in the nation that has the ACCME’s stamp of approval to be able to award Category I (ONE) CME credits.
+ABC is the only commercial review course in the nation that has the ACCME’s stamp of approval to be able to award AMA PRA Category I credits.

 What are some of the things attendees like best about our course?